remi/plug_canonical_host/README.md

 ## Usage

-PlugBasicAuth can be used just as any other Plug.
-Add PlugBasicAuth before all of the other plugs you want to happen after successful redirection to your canonical host.
+`PlugCanonicalHost` can be used just as any other plugs.
+Add `PlugCanonicalHost` before all of the other plugs you want to happen after successful redirection to your canonical host.

 ```elixir
 defmodule Endpoint do